sean-dunston/sean-dunston.github.io/essays/coding-standards.md

 ## Introduction to Formal Coding Standards

 The second coding class that I took at UH was the first time that I was introduced to any formal coding standards.
-In this class we were working in Java and had to use a formatter called CheckStyle admittingly, I hatted using this at first however, looking back at any of that code now, I can easily figure out what a method did due to the forced Java Doc comments.
+This class was a continuation of and deeper dive into Java.
+In this class I had to use a formatter called CheckStyle, at the time, I hatted using it, though, looking back at any of that code now, I can easily figure out what a method did due to the forced Java Doc comments.
 While these were tedious to write at the time, it is very easy to go and look back at what a method does and what each of its parameters take.
 Granted I still might not know what an individual line in the code does, but I can still use the method without knowing exactly how it works.

 ```java
   /**